working through sexual issues

-Ask A Sexologist – Dr. Stacy!
+Ask A Sexologist – Dr. Stacy Is Informative And Fantastic

-My relationship with my husband has gone cold.
+Ruth: My relationship with my husband has gone cold.
 There is little intimacy and our bedroom is all but dead.
 Our kids are now older and our discussions regularly turn into arguments.
 I have seen a counselor but when I suggested he see one or we see one together he says we don’t need too.
 How do I get him to see that things are not that good and we need help?

 Romantic Getaway

-I come from a large immediate and extended family but to my knowledge not one of them is LGBTQ nor do any of them hang out or have friends that are gay or queer.
+Christian: I come from a large immediate and extended family but to my knowledge not one of them is LGBTQ nor do any of them hang out or have friends that are gay or queer.
 I am 21 and know in myself that I am homosexual but have not come out.
 It is like a big, dirty secret that hangs over my head as I feel that my family will not accept me if I do come out.
-A couple of times I have gone out by myself to some gay bar I know about but as soon as anyone approached me I felt revulsion about the whole gay thing and rushed home.
-It is overwhelming and sometimes I feel incredibly sad and frustrated.
-What should I do?

 Gay Issues